Build from RedHat source package (.src)

 rpm -ivh noname-0.0.1.i686.rpm

-or updated with:
+or updated with as follows:

 cd /usr/src/redhat/RPMS/i686